-It is not unimportant here that Al-e Ahmad wrote those lines about Takhti, as it was he, who prominently dedicated himself to this search for an authenticx Iranian identity, in times when such an identity seemed to have been lost through the uncritical adoption and adaptation of Western achievements, including cultural achievements.
-In 1962, Al-e Ahmad published a book that became one of the most influential texts leading up to the 1978/79 revolution in Iran: Gharbzadegi.
-The title cannot easily be translated adequately and is best rendered as Infested by the Westx - in English, the slightly nebulous terms Westoxication and Weststruckness have become established.
-Analogous to the division of the world into a Global North and a Global South that is common in today's scientific discourse, gharbzadegi stands for a critique that takes a dichotomous division of the world into Occident and Orient as its starting point and diagnoses that the West (Pers. gharb) has infected the East through the consumption of Western products and forms of culture as if with a plague.
-The sumption of Western products and forms of culture as if with a plague.
+It is not unimportant here that Al-e Ahmad wrote those lines about Takhti, as it was he, who prominently dedicated himself to this search for an >authentic< Iranian identity, in times when such an identity seemed to have been lost through the uncritical adoption and adaptation of Western achievements, including cultural achievements.
+In 1962, Al-e Ahmad published a book that became one of the most influential texts leading up to the 1978/79 revolution in Iran: Gharbzadegi.16 The title cannot easily be translated adequately and is best rendered as >Infested by the West< - in English, the slightly nebulous terms Westoxication and Weststruckness have become established.
+Analogous to the division of the world into a Global North and a Global South that is common in today's scientific discourse, gharbzadegi stands for a critique that takes a dichotomous division of the world into Occident and Orient as its starting point and diagnoses that the West (Pers. gharb) has infected the East through the consumption of Western products and forms of culture as if with a plague.17